Senior wide receiver Kentrell White has committed to play DI college football at Auburn University under head coach Hugh Freeze.

 Since COVID-19, Midtown football has been marked by tumult and change, including a cancelled varsity season in 2021 and a different head coach every year the current seniors have played.
 White has weathered all of this and believes the constant changes have improved both him and his game.

 “I like to go with the flow,” White said.
-“You never know what’s gonna change in the future so I went with it and it really paid off, having to be adaptable.”
+“You never know what’s gonna change in the future; so, I went with it, and it really paid off, having to be adaptable.”

 “I feel like I created a bond and a commitment to the school,” White said.
 “That I’ll stay here and keep going when the going gets tough.”

-“He’s really shown guys what’s possible,” Williams said.
+“He’s really shown guys what’s possible,” Noah Williams said.
 “Being around a guy who is DI and goes on visits shows dudes what happens when you put in the work and perform well out on the field, and I think having that around motivates guys at practice and walkthroughs and games to do better.”

 White is graduating at the end of the fall semester so he can begin training at Auburn, with the eventual goal of playing professional football with an NFL team.

-“I decided to graduate early so I can go ahead and get on that field at Auburn and get developed by the coaches there and hopefully be good to the point where I can make it to the League,” White said.
+“I decided to graduate early so I can go ahead and get on that field at Auburn and get developed by the coaches there, and hopefully, be good to the point where I can make it to the league,” White said.